 They've taken the tools I need to do my work, but what about hard drives?
-Have I lost client work or data?
+Have I lost client work?
 Do I have back-ups?
 And if not, what are the consequences of that?

-Working in insurance, I've adopted a worst case scenario mindset.
+Working in insurance I've adopted a worst case scenario mindset.
 Being diligent with protecting your work and equipment minimises the disruption to your business when disaster strikes.
 If equipment is stolen I don't need to worry about having the capital to replace it overnight, or if work files are lost I can handle the consequences of angry clients.

 Why should you have business insurance for contents if they're stored in your home?
 If they're used primarly for work purposes, you'll likely find your home insurance doesn't cover them.

-With business insurance, you can add multiple addresses to a single policy.
-For example, if you work from home as well as an office or co-working space.
+With business insurance you can add multiple addresses to a single policy.
+For example, you can have your home and office address on the policy.

-Your policy may also cover you whilst traveling abroad for work and probably have other features that home contents policies don't, like data reconstitution costs.
+Your policy will also cover you whilst traveling abroad for work and probably have other features that home contents policies don't, like data reconstitution costs.